Lodge an objection

 - the date of your objection

-- what decision is involved
+- which decision is involved

-- Why you disagree with the decision
+- why you disagree with the decision

 - your signature

-How long does it take?
+How long will it take?